Forecast: Sunny with high near 50

-Friday night, however, just might offer some surprise snow, though the weekend promises at least partly sunny skies.

-By early Friday afternoon, light rain should begin: the odds are 60%, the weather service said.
+After a cloudy, cool night on Long Island, Friday will start out dry, but rain is expected to sweep in by late afternoon and possibly mix with wet snow, the National Weather Service said.

-Any showers will mix with snow between 9 p.m. and 2 a.m., and then switch to snow, as temperatures fall to 30 or so.
+The wintry mix is forecast to fall between 9 p.m. and 2 a.m., then switch to snow, as temperatures fall to 30 or so.
 However, “Little or no snow accumulation is expected,” forecasters said.

-Saturday might begin with some light snow — the odds are 30% before 7 a.m. —but then sunny skies will prevail, bringing the high for the day to 42 degrees.
+Saturday will be clear and sunny but cooler, with a high of 42.

-The night should be clear and cold — thermometers are expected to fall to 29 degrees.
+Saturday night should be clear and cold — temperatures are expected to fall to 29.

-Sunday offers both sun and warmth, with a high of about 52 degrees.
+Sunday offers both sun and warmth, with a high of about 52.
 The daytime high is well above March’s mean temperature of 39.3.

-Monday will be much the same, but even warmer, with a high of 56 degrees expected.
+Monday will be much the same but even warmer, with a high of 56 expected.

 Showers could return on Tuesday, however, with the weather service assessing the odds at 40%.